The theme lecture is available at the following web-page:

 - produce one page pdf (A4/A3) with following structure: a) title; b) research question and short introduction; c) maps, graphs, etc of the results with captions d) interpretation of the results

-- you can get help to possible problems by a) searching from internet: there are many people with similar problems; b) posting question to the discussion forum of the course (tool below the text; teachers and other students will be answering to those questions); c) coming to Thursday workshop, or d) asking your fellow students directly
+- you can get help to possible problems by a) searching from internet: there are many people with similar problems; b) posting question to the Discussion channel in Teams; c) coming to Thursday workshop and Monday helpdesk, or d) asking us or your fellow students directly

 - once you are happy with the end result, please submit the work (see below Submission)

 Ideas for research questions - please note that from now on, innovative research questions and set up will result higher points:

 - Irrigation water consumption trends vs cropland expansion